JP Morgan says it knew ex-minister linked to firm in Nigeria oilfield deal

 The lawsuit against JP Morgan said that although it received a request from Nigeria’s finance ministry to transfer funds to accounts controlled by Malabu, the bank showed gross negligence by not making further checks before allowing the transaction.

-Denying negligence, JP Morgan said in its response that the transfers were authorized by designated government signatories for the Depository Account — the then finance minister and the African country’s accountant general.
+Denying negligence, JP Morgan said in its response that the transfers were authorised by designated government signatories for the Depository Account — the then finance minister and the African country’s accountant general.

 The bank also said it knew Etete was the beneficiary of Malabu by July 2011, one month before it made the transfers, and that by July 14, 2011, it “was aware of Etete’s conviction”.